sassoftware/viya4-iac-aws/docs/user/TerraformAWSAuthentication.md

 ## How to set the Terraform Authentication variables

-We recommend to use environment variables to pass the authentication information into your terraform job.
+We recommend to use environment variables to pass the authentication information into your Terraform job.

-You can use the `TF_VAR_` prefix to set your terraform variables as environment variables.
+You can use the `TF_VAR_` prefix to set your Terraform variables as environment variables.

 ### Set Authentication Variables when running Terraform directly

 Run these commands to initialize the environment for the project.
-These commands will need to be run and pulled  into your environment each time you start a new session to use this repo and terraform.
+These commands will need to be run and pulled  into your environment each time you start a new session to use this repo and Terraform.

 Example for using Static Credentials: